From the Cook

 Tips & Tricks (5)

-- Dry Brine Your Wings 🧂Pat wings completely dry and season with salt and smoked paprika 2-4 hours before grilling to develop a crispy, flavorful crust and allow deep seasoning penetration.
+- Dry Brine Your Wings 🧂Pat wings completely dry and season with salt and smoked paprika 2-4 hours before grilling to enhance browning and allow the spices to penetrate deeply for maximum flavor.

 Recipe Facts